spaceshark123/NeuralNetwork/README.md

 - `mutate`: Mutate the parameters of the network for a genetic algorithm/implementation

-- `mnist`: Initialize/import the MNIST dataset for use in training/evaluating
+- `mnist`: Initialize/import the MNIST dataset for use in training/evaluating or draw your own handwritten digits for the network to evaluate in realtime.

 - `info`: Display information about the neural network's parameters